 2. Look beyond the United States.
 After a multi-year bull run, U.S. stocks are looking pricey on the global stage—even after the recent correction.
-According to Bloomberg price-to-earnings and price-to-book metrics (as of August 2015), valuations, in many cases, are more attractive overseas—particularly where the recent downturn was unduly punishing.
+According to Bloomberg price-to-earnings and price-to-book metrics (as of August 2015), —particularly where the recent downturn was unduly punishing.
 Consider potential opportunities in Europe and Japan.

 3. Never overpay for an investment.
 Mr. Stattman’s 35 years of investment experience have led him to this maxim: You have better odds of buying low and getting out high than buying high and getting out higher.

 Market Realist – There is no question about the fact that the six-year bull run has left very little room for value in the US markets.
 Investors should look beyond the United States to opportunities abroad.

 Amid the developed world, Europe (EZU) and Japan could prove to be good value investments.
 Both Europe and Japan have been benefiting from central bank stimulus.
 The European Central Bank is even hinting at further easing in the months to come, which would be a tailwind for European stocks (FEZ) (VGK).

 Japan (DXJ) is maintaining its pace of asset purchases in line with its stimulus program that has been underway for the past two and a half years.
 The program aims at boosting the economy by pumping in 80 trillion yen, or ~$660 billion, annually.